 Essential Attributes of a Physical Therapist Assistant

 This document has been assembled from the behavioral objectives from all of the PTA program specific courses.
 The primary purpose for this is for you to read through it to provide you with a very clear picture of what types of things the PTA program will involve you in through each of the courses.
 If you find that while reading this document you are not interested in the topics that are mentioned or you are not sure whether you are physically capable or performing the tasks that are described, then you might want to consider the possibility of another major.
-Alternatively, you might want to schedule an appointment with Barbara J. Behrens, the PTA Program Coordinator to discuss your concerns.
+Alternatively, you might want to schedule an appointment with Holly Kaiser, the PTA Program Coordinator to discuss your concerns.

 Estimate Page for Expenses related to the PTA Program